ricleal/twitter-clone/README.md

 ### Backend

-I have used an architecture following the same principles as the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert C. Martin.
+I have used an architecture following a mix of principles lined up in the Onion, Clean and Hexagonal Architecture and Domain-driven design (DDD).
 I have included the [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html) to abstract the data layer from the business logic.

 The packages worth mentioning are:

-- `internal/service/repository/postgres/orm`: the ORM auto generated code from the database schema that [SQLBoiler](https://github.com/volatiletech/sqlboiler) generates.
+- `internal/service/repository/postgres/orm`: the "database-first" ORM auto generated code from the database schema that [SQLBoiler](https://github.com/volatiletech/sqlboiler) generates.

-There are 2 repositories:
+- There are 2 repositories:
   - `internal/service/repository/postgres`: the repository that implements the interfaces defined in `internal/service/repository/interfaces.go`
   - `internal/service/repository/memory`: a memory mock repository that implements the interfaces defined in `internal/service/repositoryinterfaces.go`.
 This is used for unit testing.

 To interact with this repositories, there is a [Store](internal/service/store).
 This store can chain multiple repository operations in a single transaction.
 It sort of follows the same principles as in the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) pattern.
 There is a in-memory store and a persistent (postgres) store.
 The in-memory store is used for unit testing.
 The service layer uses the store to interact with the repositories.
 It never interacts directly with the repositories.